-Guidance in Choosing a Shrub for Your Yard
+Choosing a Shrub for Your Yard

-Let's examine those points further.
-Is the preference for a bush with showy flowers over one that holds onto its leaves all year (or vice versa) merely a matter of taste?
+Taking the above examples a bit further, is the preference for a bush with showy flowers over one that holds onto its leaves all year (or vice versa) merely a matter of taste?
 Not really.
 Sometimes, there is a practical reason behind the preference.

-Short Lists of Shrubs From Each Category
+Common Shrubs From Each Botanical Category